M4gicalCat/FuckersWay/README.md

 - Have you ever tried writing brainfuck?
 - Have you ever got a headache?
 - Do you like playing video games?
-- Do you like resolving puzzles?
+- Do you like solving puzzles?

 If you answered "yes" to at least 3 of those 4 questions, you might want to play Fuckers' way.